cecilia-s2c/TechLeadChallenge/README.md

 Important note: because safe2choose is a project developed with Wordpress there is very little chance of being able to migrate the content from one side to another, the most likely is that the team will have to copy and paste each page of the site manually.

+Deliverable: Add to the "Step4" folder a README file with the analysis

 ## Step 5: Work plan
 Considering the new functionalities of the previous step, define a work plan, take care of the following details: